caleb531/open-conference-url/README.md

 Whether 12-hour or 12-hour time are used for the displayed event start times.

+### Permissions Required

+To read the calendar files the workflow requires Systems Settings -> Privacy & Security -> Calendars permission for Alfred 5 and Terminal.

 ## Credits

 Kudos to [@jacksonrayhamilton][jrh] for his architecture ideas and feedback on